Hispano-Arabic homoerotic poetry: Homoerotic poetry by women

 Although the situation of Andalusian women was one of seclusion behind the veil and the harem, there were some among the upper classes who, being only daughters or without male siblings, were liberated by remaining single.
 The arrival of the Almohads in the 12th century also imported a tradition of matriarchal line that granted some freedom to women, favoring their access to education and literary production.

 Another sector that could access the gatherings where poetry was created were the non-concubine slaves, freed from the veil and the harem.
 They were also freer in love: because the Arabs considered it necessary for the beloved to have the freedom to bestow his love, slaves of both sexes assumed, both in literature and in the real world, the role of masters of their lovers, one of the clichés of Arab courtly love.
 Those most associated with the literary environment were the female singers (qiyan), who received a careful education to satisfy both physically and aesthetically the man.
 The most prized talent being musical, the female singers learned hundreds of verses and were able to improvise their own compositions.

-The love described by the poetesses is the cliché of Arab courtly love; in contrast to homoerotic poetry, the beloved is not described physically, with a few exceptions.
-In many cases their work comes as an echo of the male voice and point of view, and they come to sing the female beauty of others, simulating a sapphic love that some authors doubt that it had a parallel in real life, as is the case of the sisters Banat Ziyad of Guadix, Hamda and Zaynab, to whom the authors indistinctly attribute the authorship of the poems preserved under their surname.
+The love described by the women poets is the cliché of Arab courtly love; in contrast to homoerotic poetry, the beloved is not described physically, with a few exceptions.
+In many cases their work comes as an echo of the male voice and point of view, and they come to sing the female beauty of others, simulating a sapphic love that some authors doubt had a parallel in real life, as is the case of the sisters Banat Ziyad of Guadix, Hamda and Zaynab, to whom the authors indistinctly attribute the authorship of the poems preserved under their surname.
 In one of their poems, the passion of one of the sisters for a young girl is expressed, leaving the doubt as to whether it is really homoeroticism or a mere literary cliché:

-It is worth mentioning the figure of Princess Wallada bint al-Mustakfi (994 - 1077 or 1091), who has been called "the Andalusian Sappho".
+It is worth mentioning the figure of Princess Wallada bint al-Mustakfi (994–1077 or 1091), who has been called "the Andalusian Sappho".
 Daughter of the Caliph of Córdoba Muhammad III, the death of her father in 1025 left her a fortune in inheritance that allowed her to turn her home into a place of passage for writers.
 She had a scandalous relationship with the poet Ibn Zaidun, in whose anthologies her few poems that have come down to us are usually collected.
-According to the chronicles, Princess Wallada fell in love with Muhya bint al-Tayyani, daughter of a Cordovan fig seller, and took care of her education until she became a poetess.
+According to the chronicles, Princess Wallada fell in love with Muhya bint al-Tayyani, daughter of a Cordovan fig seller, and took care of her education until she became a poet.
 A lesbian relationship between them is supposed, but there is no evidence of it.